Campus BS MLS: Admissions & Selection

 If you do qualify, when you submit your application for the BS program you will check the box next to "Accelerated BS degree".
 You will be notified in early June if you have been accepted to accelerate or that you will be required to complete your BS degree in two years.

-A non-refundable $25 application fee is required and must be received with the application no later than April 1.
+A non-refundable $25 application fee is required and will be wubmitted with the electronic application no later than April 1.

 All MLS applicants are required to: